Charge fluctuations above $T_\mathrm{CDW}$ revealed by glasslike thermal transport in kagome metals $A$V$_3$Sb$_5$ ($A$ = K, Rb, Cs): Introduction

 The EPC can produce significant reduction in phonon thermal conductivity ($\kappa_\mathrm{ph}$), especially in metals and doped semiconductors where electronic and lattice heat conduction are comparable \cite{Liao2015_EPC,Xu2019_EPC,Zhou2020_EPC}.
 In CDW compounds NbSe$_3$ and 1T-TaS$_2$, the effects of EPC are revealed by distinct anomalies in $\kappa_\mathrm{ph}$ at the CDW transitions \cite{Liu2020_EPC,Yang2019_EPC}.
 In addition, short-range charge fluctuations above $T_\mathrm{CDW}$ strongly scatter phonons via EPC, leading to glasslike $\kappa_\mathrm{ph}$ that increases weakly with increasing temperature, as found in various CDW materials \cite{Kuo2003_CDW,Smontara_CDW,Murata2015_CDW,Gumeniuk2015_CDW}.
 Charge fluctuations are also nicely revealed by glasslike phonon thermal transport in stripe-ordered cuprates and nickelates \cite{Hess1999_stripe,Yan2003_stripe}.
 Sizable charge fluctuations above $T_\mathrm{CDW}$ in $A$V$_3$Sb$_5$ have been suggested by x-ray scattering, nuclear magnetic resonance (NMR) measurements \cite{Chen2022_fluctuation,Zheng2022_fluctuation,Subires2022_fluc}.
-In this article, we use thermal conductivity measurements to probe charge fluctuations and EPC in $A$V$_3$Sb$_5$.
-Charge-fluctuations-induced glasslike phonon thermal conductivity is found above $T_\mathrm{CDW}$ in all three sister compounds, indicating sizable EPC in $A$V$_3$Sb$_5$.
+In this article, we study the impacts of charge fluctuations on phonon thermal transport in $A$V$_3$Sb$_5$.
+Above $T_\mathrm{CDW}$, glasslike phonon thermal conductivity appears universally in $A$V$_3$Sb$_5$.
+The glasslike phonon heat transport can be well described by treating local lattice distortions caused by charge fluctuations via EPC as scattering defects in phonon heat conduction.
+Our findings suggest that charge fluctuations and EPC play important roles in phonon thermal transport of $A$V$_3$Sb$_5$, and that thermal conductivity is a sensitive probe in detecting charge fluctuations and EPC.